marein/php-gaming-website/README.md

 [Event Storming](https://en.wikipedia.org/wiki/Event_storming)
 to define them.
 Well, you only see the result and not the breakthroughs I went through.
 The following sections describe what techniques I use in the respective context.
+Note that I've intentionally chosen a different approach in each context.

 I presuppose you've read
 [Implementing Domain Driven Design](https://vaughnvernon.co/?page_id=168#iddd)